Inclusive-Computing-Initiative/ICI-Curriculum/Unit 1 Lesson 9 - CSS Grid/Unit1Lesson9.md

-# Lesson: Introduction to CSS Grid for SPED Kids
+# Lesson: Introduction to CSS Grid

 ## Objective
 By the end of this lesson, you will understand the basic concept of CSS Grid and how it helps organize elements on a webpage.